miguel-a-henriques/React-Project---Planetarium/README.md

 - Clone this repository or download the zip file
 - Navigate to the project folder and run `npm install` to install the dependencies
-- Run `npm run server` to start the mock JSON server on port 3001
+- Run `npm run dev` to start the mock JSON server on port 3000
-- Run `npm start` to start the React app on port 3000
+- Run `npm run dev` to start the application
-- Open your browser and go to http://localhost:3000 to see the app
+- Open your browser and go to the url given by the app to see it

 ## Usage